giftnuss/foodsharing/docs/php.md

 - `.=` adds the string to the right to the variable on the left
 - `$var->member` refers to a member variable or method of an object (in other languages `.`)
 - [`ClassName::member`](https://secure.php.net/manual/de/language.oop5.paamayim-nekudotayim.php) refers to a (static) member variable or function of a _class_
+- `...` is used for packing and unpacking arrays in argument lists (packing in function definition argument list, unpacking in function use argument list).
+Longer explanation on [stackoverflow](https://stackoverflow.com/a/57992172)

 ## Conventions